 Pornography Addiction Therapists

-Jed has spent over 9 years involved in specialized help from sexual addiction, he is passionate about helping those stuck in addiction as well as their spouses or other loved ones who are struggling with betrayal trauma.
-For Jed, The greatest reward as a therapist is seeing people find hope and peace through recovery work and through healing the attachments with self, God, spouse and others.
+Jed has spent over 12 years involved in specialized help from sexual addiction, he is passionate about helping those stuck in addiction as well as their spouses or other loved ones who are struggling with betrayal trauma.
+As a pornography addiction therapist the greatest reward for Jed is seeing people find hope and peace through recovery work and through healing the attachments with self, God, spouse and others.

-Jed Believes that as with anything worth having in life lasting recovery is found by applying the correct principles and work, however it also requires healing and growth from deep inside ones heart.
+His recovery philosophy is that as with anything worth having in life lasting recovery is found by combining the principles of gospel truth and hard work, however it also requires healing and growth from deep inside ones heart.
 Jed is experienced and skilled at helping find and work through those deeper pieces that are often overlooked, misunderstood or linked to shame.

-He also knows the road to healing for a spouse of an addict can seem very overwhelming, he is skilled at helping them work through the process of healing their hearts and finding a path back to trust and safety.
-Jed received his Masters Degree in Mental Health Counseling from Argosy University in Draper Utah.
-His undergraduate schooling was completed in 2003 at UVU where he majored in Behavioral Science and Business Management.
-In addition to working with people who struggle with sexual addiction, Jed has worked with children and teens in foster and adoptive care who were struggling to overcome attachment issues.
+Jed also knows the road to healing for a spouse of an addict can seem very overwhelming.
+He is skilled at helping them work through the process of healing their hearts and finding a path back to trust and safety.

-Jed’s favorite things to do include golf, basketball, camping & cheering for BYU Football.
-He loves being a husband to a wonderful wife and father to four great kids.
+Jed’s favorite things to do include golf, basketball, traveling, camping & hunting.
+He loves being a husband to a wonderful wife and father to five great kids.

 Elsebeth Green, LCSW, RPT-S, EM